-IFRS FRS Mandatory adoption date To be adopted by t for the fiscal year Description of new or revised standards IFRS 15 Revenue from contracts with customers Jan.
-1, 2018 Dec.
-31. 2018 Accounting treatment and disclosure of the recognition of revenues IFRS 16 Leases Jan.
+IFRS Mandatory adoption date To be adopted by the Group for the fiscal year ending: Description of new or revised standards IFRS 15 Revenue from contracts with customers Jan.
+1, 2018 Accounting treatment and disclosure of the recognition of revenues IFRS 16 Leases Jan.
 1, 2019 Dec.
 31. 2019 Accounting treatment and disclosure of leases